philc/book-notes/why we sleep - matthew walker.md

     retained.
-  * "Before having slept, participants were fetching memories from the short-term storage site of the hippocampus -- that temporary warehouse, which is a vulnerable place to live for any long duration of time if you are a enw memory.
-But things looked veryr different by the next morning.
+  * "Before having slept, participants were fetching memories from the short-term storage site of the hippocampus -- that temporary warehouse, which is a vulnerable place to live for any long duration of time if you are a new memory.
+But things looked very different by the next morning.
 The memories had moved.
-    After the full night of sleep, participants were now retrieving that same ifnromation from the neocortex, which sits at the top of the brain -- a region that serves as teh long-term storages ite for fact-based memories, where they can now live safely, perhaps in perpetuity."
+    After the full night of sleep, participants were now retrieving that same information from the neocortex, which sits at the top of the brain -- a region that serves as the long-term storage site for fact-based memories, where they can now live safely, perhaps in perpetuity."
     * (This was discovered using MRI scans; cool).
   * "Even day-time naps as short as twenty minutes can offer a memory consolidation advantage, so long as they